 which could also be written as

 where $Z \sim N(0,1)$.
 To satisfy DP, we would like to have that

 which implies that $\mathbb{P}(|W| \geq \epsilon) \leq \delta$.
-The aim now is to satisfy \eqref{eq_GM_eq1} and at the same time minimise the estimation loss incurred by the noise added.
-To do so, we would like to find the correct level of $\{\sigma_\ell^2\}_{\ell=1}^r$ satisfying the following optimisation problem:
+The aim now is to satisfy \eqref{eq_GM_eq1} and at the same time minimize the estimation loss incurred by the noise added.
+To do so, we would like to find the correct level of $\{\sigma_\ell^2\}_{\ell=1}^r$ satisfying the following optimization problem:

 If the \eqref{eq_GM_optimisation} is satisfied, then we have that